 - In Fireproof, Kirk Cameron's character's best friend shoos the other firemen away from the door in order to let the protagonist and his wife enjoy their reconciliation in peace.

-- Played within the first Spider-Man movie when Peter Parker and Mary Jane visit Aunt May in the hospital.
+- Played with in Spider-Man, when Peter Parker and Mary Jane visit Aunt May in the hospital.
 Since she's in a hospital bed, Aunt May cannot leave, but in order to give Peter and Mary Jane some time to talk she pretends to be asleep.

 - A Series of Unfortunate Events: Snicket does this to the readers in The Slippery Slope.